use08174/SpeechPT/README.md

 uvicorn main:app --reload
 ```

+## Key Features
+Our project has two key features: 'presentation analysis' and 'text summarization'.
+### presentation analysis
+- Speed : Calculate cpm to analyze speed of the speech.
+- Pause : Calculate number of pauses and duration of pauses during speech.
+- Filler words : Detect korean filler words in the speech.
+- Face Expression : Analyze face expression of the presenter.
+- Gaze Tracking : Tracking gaze of the presenter.

+### text summarization
+- Summarize text : Extracting and analyzing presentation materials.

 ## Our Project Archive
-This is our notion page for our project archive.
+This is our notion page for our project archive. :
 [Notion](https://odd-polyester-d27.notion.site/AI-cdf2556e1b3d4c3698c93cc3a04f139f )

 ## Members